iwanders/analysis-ithc-iptsd/README.md

 - Rows are consistent, that is; the entire row seems to represent the same data (all 9 bins indicate the same).

 ## The 0x6e frame

+This is a very special frame, in fact it was hidden at first because the frame header is different.
+If parsed with the normale frame header the size is large, and we just skip a chunk.

-Another revelation, my SP digitizer ID shows up in a `0x6e` HID frame, which seems to have a different header format.
+Another revelation; my SP digitizer ID (captured from DigiInfo on Windows) shows up in a `0x6e` HID frame, which seems to have a different header format.

 ```
 0x6e size: 38872 hexdump: 6e ad f7 d8 97 00 00 00 00 00 00 07 00 00 00 ff 00 00 0b 08 00 00 00 00 00 00 00 00 00